-It’s America’s birthday, and although it’s on a Monday this year, there’s no reason not to go out and party—especially since there are plenty of patriotic celebrations, dance parties and and 4th of July events to enjoy.
-From cool things to do on NYC rooftops to bashes on some of Gotham’s best beaches, block up and prepare your hide for some fun in the sun.
+It’s America’s birthday, and although it’s on a Tuesday, there’s no reason not to go to these awesome 4th of July events.
+There are plenty of patriotic celebrations happening, including dance parties, barbecues and even a cheeky burlesque show.
+From ragers atop some of NYC's most scenic rooftop bars to bashes held on some of Gotham’s best beaches, block up and prepare your hide for some fun in the sun.
 After gorging on barbecue and drinking the day away, make sure to find the best spots to watch the 4th of July fireworks.

 RECOMMENDED: Full coverage of the 4th of July in NYC

-For this mother of all pyrotechnic displays, Macy's will explode more than 40,000 fireworks choreographed to a 25-minute patriotic score.
-Stake out a nice spot near the Brooklyn Bridge, and bring your own picnic basket with beverages to toast our country's birthday.
+For this mother of all pyrotechnic displays, Macy's will explode more than 60,000 fireworks choreographed to a 30-minute patriotic score over the East River.
+Check out our guide for the best viewing spots and don't forget to bring your own picnic basket with beverages to toast our country's birthday.

 The always sexy, scintillating and more-than-a-little-cheeky burlesque troupe Wasabassco is back at it for another Fourth of July spectacular.
 Combining a variety-show format with a liberal dose of striptease, Nasty Canasta, Sydni Deveraux, Puss-N-Boots, Amanda Whip and other performers show off their many talents—including dancing, Hula-Hooping and juggling—while flashing their patriotic red, white and blue undies.
 The sexually charged show builds up to a climactic bang when everyone heads to City Winery’s outdoor area to catch the fireworks.